-Southwestern is involved in various Pipeline initiatives in California to encourage youth from underrepresented communities to pursue careers in the law.
-These include the Southern California Legal Diversity Pipeline Coalition, the Los Angeles County Bar Association Diversity Summit, Wingspread and the California State Bar efforts to ensure that those at each level within the pipeline are being sufficiently identified, trained and mentored.
+Southwestern is involved in various Pipeline initiatives in California and beyond to encourage youth from underrepresented communities to pursue careers in the law.
+These include the Legal Education Action Program (LEAP) with the Hispanic National Bar Association's Legal Education Fund, the Southern California Legal Diversity Pipeline Coalition, the Los Angeles County Bar Association Diversity Summit, Wingspread and the California State Bar efforts to ensure that those at each level within the pipeline are being sufficiently identified, trained and mentored.
 The law school has also developed Pipeline programs in partnership with the Los Angeles Public Defender's Office, Los Angeles Unified School District (LAUSD) and the Constitutional Rights Foundation, among other entities.

 Outreach to Local Public Schools

 Over the years, student groups, faculty and administrators at Southwestern have created programs and activities to encourage local inner city primary, secondary, and community college students to pursue higher education in general and to consider law school.

 Southwestern regularly hosts students and faculty from Dorsey High School and Los Angeles City College as well as middle schools.
 As part of the program, co-sponsored by the Student Bar Association and groups such as the Latino and Black Law Students Associations, law students present a mock trial demonstration or client negotiation problem in the law school's Julian C. Dixon Courtroom, followed by discussions about higher education and opportunities in the legal profession.
 Southwestern students also serve as counselors in the Teen Court Program.